One-Day 3D Printer BuildsIntense learning experience and most engaging way to get into 3D printing.

 UPCOMING ONE-DAY JELLYBOX QUICK BUILDS

-Hurry up, classes are small and are filling fast.
+Don’t wait!
+Classes are small and are filling fast.
 First come – first serve.

 Building your 3D printer is by far the best way to take ownership of the technology and to really get to understand it.

 You will be in a complete control, and fix it when it breaks.
 You lose any inhibition or feelings of awe.You be in charge.

 But building your own 3D printer takes time and know-how… Until now.

 We have developed 3D printing workshops, for which we specifically designed a printer that’s easy to build while maintaining a high print quality: the Jellybox.

 Now, you can build your own high quality 3D printer and learn how to 3D print it in a single day!

 $1350 for the 1-Day JellyBox Build, and you can bring an assistant to build the Jellybox with you and learn along for free!